Micro Frontend Architecture (MFE)

 Decentralized Decision-making

-In MFE architecture, teams have more freedom to make decisions about their components.
+In MFE architecture, teams have more autonomy to make decisions about their components.
 Teams can choose the best tools and techniques for their work without following strict rules from higher-ups.
 This flexibility can lead to more creative and effective solutions.

 Communication and Collaboration between Teams